ht3aa/Mac-Animation/Readme.md

 ```
 6. Style the parent element and its children as you want.

-And you have done it. hope the animation satisfy your needs ❤️🔥.
+And you have done it. hope the animation satisfies your needs ❤️🔥.